-Action # Title Description Total Funds Contributing 1 Direct Coaching Funds were expended to train teachers through direct coaching to improve Teacher Quality, and ensure highly qualified teacher authorizations. \$30,800.00 No Coursework for supplemental credentials including admin credentials, SPED, and CLAD certifications New curriculum training in ELA and Math Brain compatible classroom strategies, AP teacher training, robotics and computer science training, progress monitoring tools and new Teacher training, induction programs, internship programing & mentoring

-Action # Title Description Total Funds Contributing 2 Science Curriculum Transitional phase for Science curriculum and exploratory for social sciences. \$5,000.00 No 3 Tech Support for CAASP IT Tech Support and infrastructure upgrades will be purchased to allow for implementation & administration for CAASPP Testing to Grades 3-8 and High School and AIMSweb implementation.
-Additional notebooks were purchased to meet the demand of technology use. \$123,213.00 No 4 Tech Updates LFCS will update as needed new technology and software for student use with assessments, academic support, instruction, and conducting academic research.
-This may include classroom technology like Smart boards and Promethean boards. \$50,000.00 No
+Action # Title Description Total Funds Contributing 2.1 Direct Coaching Funds were expended to train teachers through direct coaching to improve Teacher Quality, and ensure highly qualified teacher authorizations.
+Coursework for supplemental credentials including admin credentials, SPED, and CLAD certifications New curriculum training in ELA and Math Brain compatible classroom strategies, AP teacher training, robotics and computer science training, progress monitoring tools and coaches and mentors for new Teacher training, induction programs, internship programing & mentoring \$67,000.00 No 2.2 Science Curriculum Transitional phase for Science curriculum and exploratory for social sciences. \$10,000.00 No 2.3 Tech Support for CAASP IT Tech Support and infrastructure upgrades will be purchased to allow for implementation & administration for CAASPP Testing to Grades 3-8 and High School and AIMSweb implementation.
+Additional notebooks were purchased to meet the demand of technology use. \$126,909.00 No 2.4 Tech Updates LFCS will update as needed new technology and software for student use with assessments, academic support, instruction, and conducting academic research.
+This may include classroom technology like Smart boards and Promethean boards. \$20,000.00 No